aaronparker/aaronparker.github.io/_posts/2016-12-12-setting-up-windows-store-for-business.md

 <figure id="attachment_5319" aria-describedby="caption-attachment-5319" style="width: 1024px" class="wp-caption alignnone">[<img class="size-large wp-image-5319" src="http://stealthpuppy.com/wp-content/uploads/2016/12/Windows10StoreAppMyLibrary-1024x640.png" alt="My Library in the Windows 10 Store app" width="1024" height="640" srcset="https://stealthpuppy.com/wp-content/uploads/2016/12/Windows10StoreAppMyLibrary-1024x640.png 1024w, https://stealthpuppy.com/wp-content/uploads/2016/12/Windows10StoreAppMyLibrary-150x94.png 150w, https://stealthpuppy.com/wp-content/uploads/2016/12/Windows10StoreAppMyLibrary-300x188.png 300w, https://stealthpuppy.com/wp-content/uploads/2016/12/Windows10StoreAppMyLibrary-768x480.png 768w, https://stealthpuppy.com/wp-content/uploads/2016/12/Windows10StoreAppMyLibrary.png 1440w" sizes="(max-width: 1024px) 100vw, 1024px" />](http://stealthpuppy.com/wp-content/uploads/2016/12/Windows10StoreAppMyLibrary.png)<figcaption id="caption-attachment-5319" class="wp-caption-text">My Library in the Windows 10 Store app</figcaption></figure>

-A better approach will be to use a management tool that enables automatic deployment (or removal) of apps to users or devices, which I&#8217;ll cover in upcoming articles.
+A better approach will be to use a management tool that enables automatic deployment (or removal) of apps to users or devices, which I'll cover in upcoming articles.

 # Conclusion

 For existing enterprises moving to Windows 10, extending your on-premises identity into Azure AD and configuring the WSfB are important steps for managing the user experience on Windows 10.
 The Universal app platform shows promise from an application lifecycle management perspective and getting ready to deploy these apps on Windows 10 is considerably simpler than other mobile app platforms.

-I&#8217;ve not covered online or offline Universal app deployment or VDI/SBC use-cases in this article, but I will cover integration of the Windows Store for Business with device management solutions in future articles.
+I've not covered online or offline Universal app deployment or VDI/SBC use-cases in this article, but I will cover integration of the Windows Store for Business with device management solutions in future articles.

 Read the next article for details on [managing Universal apps with Microsoft Intune](http://stealthpuppy.com/managing-universal-apps-intune/).